ptsteadman/notebook/essays/gray-man-style.md

 identity for someone sick of competing in the attention economy.
 Finally, almost every gray man article mentions the importance of also being gray online.
 Being cybergray might be a good strategy for someone planning to commit cyberviolence.

 ---

+I think it is also quite normal to secretly enjoy the pleasures of the neoliberal lifestyle, and not really expect them to stop, while professing a socially-acceptable desire for revolution. a future world that he secretly thinks will remain much like the neoliberal present.

+It's fun to drag mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
+ This is echoed in
+military use of the gray man term, where POWs and trainees are encouraged to "be the gray man".
+[27]

+---